-This post dedicated to Lord Buddha, Nepal Lumbini, Buddha temple or Nepal Lumbini Buddhist temple.
+This post is dedicated to Lord Buddha, Lumbini Nepal, Buddha temple, or Nepal Lumbini Buddhist temple.
 Nepal Lumbini Buddha temple is one of the places to visit in the world before you die.
 One of the places to visit, before you die, is Lumbini.
-Lumbini Nepal is the birth place of Lord Buddha, the Shakya prince, the eventual Shakyamuni, the ultimate Buddha- the Enlightened One and the apostle of peace, and nonviolence.
+Lumbini Nepal is the birthplace of Lord Buddha, the Shakya prince, the eventual Shakyamuni, the ultimate Buddha- the Enlightened One and the apostle of peace, and nonviolence.

 Lumbini has many new monasteries and stupas built by Buddhist communities from around the world.
-Besides the Nepal Buddha Temple and the Dharmaswami Buddhist monastery, many other countries like Japan, Sri Lanka, Thailand, Vietnam, France, Germany, and Burma etc have built their own temples and monasteries.
-This birthplace of Lord Buddha has now been the places to visit before you die.
+Besides the Nepal Buddha Temple and the Dharmaswami Buddhist monastery, many other countries like Japan, Sri Lanka, Thailand, Vietnam, France, Germany, Burma, etc have built their temples and monasteries.
+This birthplace of Lord Buddha has now been the place to visit before you die.

 It is said in the Parinibbana Sutta that Buddha himself identified four places of future pilgrimage: the sites of his birth, Enlightenment, First Discourse, and death.
 All these events happened outside in nature under trees.
 There is no particular significance in this, other than it perhaps explains why Buddhists have always respected the environment and natural law.